The neoschool Class

 \neoheader{

-type = Test,
+type = Supervised Test No.1,

-school = Poincarré High School,
+school = Imaginary High School,

-level = Senior Year,
+level = Senior Math Specialty,

 duration = 2h,

-calculator = true % or false or exam
+calculator = exam % or true/false

 }